Do you know what the hardest part to podcasting is?

 The upside to using Auphonic and Levelator is that these are free software that you can download for both Windows and Mac computers.
-Although such applications can reduce the time you spend on your audio files as it automatically levels them, you still have to work on your podcast to polish for publishing.
+Although such applications can reduce the time you spend on your audio files as it automatically levels them, you still have to polish things prior to publishing.

-In addition to that, these tools work through algorithm.
-This means that the quality cannot be guaranteed.
-You can't tell these apps, "Can you edit this certain part of the podcast for me, there's a dog barking at the back..."
-Remember, these applications only do a specific thing.
+In addition, these tools work through algorithm.
+That means quality cannot be guaranteed.
+You can't tell these apps, "Can you edit this certain part of the podcast for me?
+There's a dog barking at the back."
+Remember, these applications are designed to only do specific tasks.

-Podcast Engineers is a team of audio editors and engineers that provides professional audio editing and mastering.
-They help newbies start their own podcasts while raising the bar when it comes to quality.
+Podcast Engineers is a team of audio editors and engineers that provide professional audio editing and mastering.
+They help newbies start their own podcasts while ensuring top-notch quality standards are observed.

-In comparison to these applications, Podcast Engineers provide monthly subscription plans for podcast editing.
-Rates vary depending on your needs and the length of your podcast shows.
-You can also customize your plan.
-These already include full podcast editing, from start to finish.
+In comparison to applications, Podcast Engineers offer monthly subscription plans for podcast editing.
+Rates can vary depending on your needs and the length of your podcast.
+You also have the option to customize your plan.
+Should you prefer it, you can ask for full podcast editing from start to finish.

 Recorded files can be a big mess.
-Cutting out all the dead air, filler words, and background noise will take a good amount of time out of your day.
-With professional services around, like Podcast Engineers, you are able to focus on your message and generally tasks that truly matter.
+Cutting out all the dead air, filler words, and background noise will require significant amount of time, effort, and of course, expertise.
+Fortunately, leaving your post-production in the hands of experts will not only give you peace of mind, it will also give you the luxury to focus on your content and other important tasks that will require your attention.

 Share this post!